-50.59.
-In accordance with Paragraph 5(4)(d) of Schedule 3, a close associate of a PEP shall include, without limitation -
+59. In accordance with Paragraph 5(4)(d) of Schedule 3, a close associate of a PEP shall include, without limitation (i) a person who is widely known to maintain a close business relationship with a PEP, or

-- (i) a person who is widely known to maintain a close business relationship with a PEP, or - (ii) a person who is in a position to conduct substantial financial transactions on behalf a PEP. - 60.
-Those persons considered to be close associates could include known partners outside the family unit who would not qualify as immediate family members (for example, girlfriends, boyfriends and extra-marital partners), or prominent members of the same political party, civil organisation, labour or employee union as the PEP, and business partners or associates, especially those that share beneficial ownership of a legal person or legal arrangement with the PEP, or who are otherwise connected (for example, through joint membership of a company board where the PEP and/or close associate is a beneficial owner). - 51.61.
-As with an immediate family member, the interpretation of whether an individual should be considered to be a close associate will depend upon the social, economic and cultural context of the relationship.
+- (i) a person who is in a position to conduct substantial financial transactions on behalf a PEP. - 60.
+Those persons considered to be close associates could include known partners outside the family unit who would not qualify as immediate family members (for example, girlfriends, boyfriends and extra-marital partners), prominent members of the same political party, civil organisation, labour or employee union as the PEP, and business partners or associates, especially those that share beneficial ownership of a legal person or legal arrangement with the PEP, or who are otherwise connected (for example, through joint membership of a company board where the PEP and/or close associate is a beneficial owner). - 61.
+As with an immediate family member, the interpretation of whether an individual should be considered to be a close associate will depend upon the social, economic and cultural context of the relationship. - 62.
+Where the firm determines that a natural person who is the customer or beneficial owner to a business relationship or occasional transaction is an immediate family member or close associate of a domestic PEP or international organisation PEP, the firm should treat that person in accordance with the requirements set out in Schedule 3 and this Handbook for the category of PEP to which they are connected.
+For example, the child of a domestic PEP should be treated in accordance with the provisions for domestic PEPs.

-- 52.62.
-Where the firm determines that a natural person who is the customer, or any beneficial owner or underlying principal, to a business relationship or occasional transaction is an immediate family member or close associate of a domestic PEP or international organisation PEP, the firm should treat that person in accordance with the requirements set out in Schedule 3 and this Handbook for the category of PEP to which they are connected.
-For example, the child of a domestic PEP should be treated in accordance with the provisions for domestic PEPs. - 53.
-In deciding whether a person is a family member or close associate of a PEP, the firm need only research information which is in its possession or which is publicly available. - 8.5.6.
-Former PEPs - 54.63.
-On the basis of the potential for PEPs to abuse their prominent positions for the purpose of committing various financial crimes, the default position on the treatment of PEPs in the FATF Recommendations is that once you are a foreign PEP, or a family member or close associate of such a person, the relationship should always be subject to ECDD measures\forever. - 55.64.
-Notwithstanding the above, it is acknowledged that there may be situations where a business relationship or occasional transaction involves persons who have held prominent public positions historically but whoich would otherwise not be considered to be high risk. - 56.65.
-The definition of PEP included within Accordingly, Paragraph 5 of Schedule 3 provides flexibility in respect of the timeframe within which a certain natural persons are to be classified as a PEPs and therefore subject to ECDD measures.
-Details of these timeframes are included within Sections 8.5.6.1. to 8.5.6.3. of this Handbook below and differ depending on the type of PEP (i.e. foreign/international organisation or domestic) and the position that the PEP hoelds.
+8.5.6.
+Former PEPs

+- 63. On the basis of the potential for PEPs to abuse their prominent positions for the purpose of committing various financial crimes, the default position on the treatment of PEPs in the FATF Recommendations is that once you are a foreign PEP, or a family member or close associate of such a person, the relationship should always be subject to ECDD measures. - 64.
+Notwithstanding the above, there may be situations where a business relationship or occasional transaction involves persons who have held prominent public positions historically but who would otherwise not be considered to be high risk. - 65.
+Accordingly, Paragraph 5 of Schedule 3 provides flexibility in respect of the timeframe within which certain natural persons are to be classified as PEPs.
+Details of these timeframes are included within Sections 8.5.6.1. to 8.5.6.3. of this Handbook below and differ depending on the type of PEP and the position that the PEP holds.

-Category of PEP Role of PEP Time Period for Declassification A head of state or head of government (or an immediate family member or close associate of such a person).
-Never Foreign PEP A person with the power to direct the spending of significant funds (or an immediate family member or close associate of such a person).
+Category of PEP Role of PEP Time Period for Declassification Foreign PEP A head of state or head of government (or an immediate family member or close associate of such a person).
+Never A person with the power to direct the spending of significant funds (or an immediate family member or close associate of such a person).
 Never All other foreign PEPs (including immediate family members and close associates thereof).
-7 years from cessation of role A head of an international organisation (or an immediate family member or close associate of such a person).
-Never International Organisation PEP A person with the power to direct the spending of significant funds (or an immediate family member or close associate of such a person).
-Never All other international organisation PEPs (including immediate family members and close associates thereof).
-7 years from cessation of role Domestic PEP All domestic PEPs (including immediate family members and close associates thereof).
-5 years from cessation of role Fig. 12 - Timescales for Declassification PEPs
+7 years from cessation of role

+International Organisation PEP A head of an international organisation (or an immediate family member or close associate of such a person).
+Never A person with the power to direct the spending of significant funds (or an immediate family member or close associate of such a person).
+Never All other international organisation PEPs (including 7 years from immediate family members and close associates thereof). cessation of role Domestic PEP All domestic PEPs (including immediate family members 5 years from and close associates thereof). cessation of role

+Fig. 12 - Timescales for Declassification PEPs